mavision/app/readme.md

 	<img src="http://s21.postimg.org/femk919yr/logo1.png" alt="Mavision">
 </p>

+## About

+ Mavision is a web application framework with easy syntax.

 #### Server Requirements

  You will need to make sure your server meets the following requirements :